 Our instructors never scrimp on socks.
 Good quality socks are worth splashing out on.
 Take spares if it looks like it might rain.
 Ensure you waterproof your walking boots regularly.
 When it comes to gloves, your choice depends on the activity.
 Mittens keep your hands really warm, as the body heat in each of your fingers rubs together keeping each digit super toasty.
 You can also get glove / mitten combinations, whit isolate just the index finger and thumb so you can use them for tasks such as holding maps etc, while the rest of your fingers have a party altogether in the other section.

-It's pretty obvious, but keeping moving will keep your body working and help stay warm.
+It’s pretty obvious, but keeping moving will keep your body working and help with staying warm.
 If you stop for lunch and need to sit down, then use something like your rucksack / your map or another layer to sit on, rather than plonking your bottom straight onto a cold rock.
 A good warm up session is especially important before doing anything physical in the outdoors.
 The helps prevent muscle-related injury.

 - Use your head